 - A pharmacy may refuse to fill a prescription issued in another country if there is doubt of the authenticity or validity of the prescription.

-The layout of the prescriptions vary between EU countries
+The layout of prescriptions varies between EU countries

-EU legislation only defines what information the prescription must contain for it to be eligible for filling in another member country.
-Therefore, there is no standardised prescription form for the entire EU area.
-Instead, the prescription forms used in various countries vary in terms of their layout.
+There is no standardised prescription form for the entire EU area, and thus the prescription forms used in various countries vary in terms of their layout.

-Since there are no electronic systems for processing prescriptions between EU countries, paper forms are used for obtaining medication in another member country.
-Finland uses a separate electronic prescription form for purchasing medication abroad.
-In place of a patient guide, the doctor prints out a medical prescription for purchasing medication abroad
+Electronic systems for processing medical prescriptions are being built between the EU countries.
+For now, paper forms are still used for obtaining medication in another member country.
+In Finland, the doctor prints out a medical prescription from the Kanta.fi website for purchasing medication abroad.

 Prices of medication abroad

-You can read more about the prices of medication abroad on the websites of the pharmacies or by contacting the country’s contact point.
+You can read more about the prices of medication abroad on the websites of the pharmacies in the country in question or by contacting the country’s contact point for cross-border health care.